hariprasath-v/Advanced_Cricket_Tournament_Simulation/README.md

 - Teams: Utilize the Teams class to designate team captains, arrange batting orders, and establish the list of bowlers.
 It leverages player information to make informed decisions.
 - Umpire: The Umpire class plays a pivotal role in predicting ball outcomes, enhancing the simulation's authenticity.
 - Commentator: Enjoy dynamic match commentary throughout the simulation with the Commentator class, adding a lively aspect to the experience.
-- Match: The Match class encapsulates the core simulation, replicating the dynamics of a cricket game with accuracy.
+- Match: The Match class encapsulates the core simulation, replicating the dynamics of a cricket game.

 ## Features